About files and directories for apps and add-ons

 If you are sharing your app or add-on, make sure you have all the files you need in the correct location under the home directory for your app ($APP_HOME).
 To allow users to make their own customizations without being clobbered by later updates of your app, you move all the files in

 $APP_HOME/default/.
 Also check for files and stanzas that may be scattered around the system outside of the app's directory.
-Depending on the functionality you have implemented, the followings file may show up:
+Depending on the functionality you have implemented, the following files may show up:

 |$SPLUNK_HOME/etc/apps/<app_name> ($APP_HOME)||required||required||dedicated directory under $SPLUNK_HOME/etc/apps/|